Francis Libermann: Priest and missionary

 On the very eve of his ordination to the subdiaconate, he was stricken down by an attack of epilepsy which was to be his companion for the next five years.
 During that time he was kept by his charitable superiors at the seminary of Issy.
-It was there that he was brought into close apostolic relationship with two Creole seminarians, M. Le Vavasseur, from Bourbon, and M. Tisserand, from Santo Domingo, both of whom were filled with zeal for the evangelization of the poor ex-slaves of those islands.
+It was there that he was brought into close apostolic relationship with two Creole seminarians, Frédéric Le Vavasseur, from Bourbon, and Eugene Tisserand, from Santo Domingo, both of whom were filled with zeal for the evangelization of the poor ex-slaves of those islands.
 Libermann suffered from epileptic seizures, which prevented his ordination for nearly fifteen years.
 It was only when these seizures ceased in 1841 that he was able to become a priest.
 After his ordination, Libermann created the Congregation of the Immaculate Heart of Mary centered around missionary activity towards newly freed slaves in Réunion, Haiti, and Mauritius.

 As this group attracted more members, the Holy See merged his society with the older Congregation of the Holy Spirit, otherwise known as "Spiritans".
 Due to this event, Libermann is often referred to as the "Second Founder" of the Spiritans.

-Although, Fr.
-Libermann himself never went overseas, he recruited and educated missionaries going to Africa, both lay and clerical.
-He exhausted himself in the process of leading his great enterprise, and died on 2 February 1852 before his 50th birthday.
+Although Libermann himself never went overseas, he recruited and educated missionaries going to Africa, both lay and clerical.
+He exhausted himself in the process of leading his enterprise, and died on 2 February 1852 before his 50th birthday.

 Legacy

-He was declared venerable by Pope Pius IX in 1876.
+Libermann's cause was formally opened on 1 June 1876, granting him the title of Servant of God.
+He was declared Venerable by Pope Pius X on 19 February 1910.

 His letters, hundreds of which survive, are frequently used as a guide in the devotional life.
-Fr.
 Libermann was a pioneer of strategies now recognized as a blueprint for modern missionary activity.
 He urged the Spiritans to "become one with the people" so that each group received and understood the Gospel in the context of their own traditions.

 Francis Libermann Catholic High School in Toronto and Collège Libermann in Douala (Cameroon) are named in his honor.